 The Citizen Promaster Navihawk Satellite Wave GPS (ref.
 CC9030-51E) will go on sale later this year with recommended street price €1275 in Europe and $1395 in the United States.
-As for the rest of the world, the price will heavily depend on your local taxes and custom duties.
+As for the rest of the world, the price will heavily depend on your local taxes and customs duties.
 From where I stand, the price looks interesting for this sort of gadget: it is definitely less expensive than most high-end quartz watches made by Swiss-based luxury watchmaking brands and it definitely offers more functionality than most of them.

-I can’t predict on how good it will be at retaining its resale value, but, if you don’t plan to flip it after first week on your wrist, you probably shouldn’t worry about that either.
+I can’t predict on how good it will be at retaining its resale value, but, if you don’t plan to flip it after the first week on your wrist, you probably shouldn’t worry about that either.